alodahl/project-timer/to-do.md

 - Use postman from now on.
 - setup mongoose tests
 - add mongoose tests for timers/:id/log
+- do I need a user property in the timer -> later

 ### AUTHENTICATION:
 - Add authentication files using lesson example
 - add endpoints to signup.html
 - add endpoints to login.html
 - test user authentication files in Postman
+- Change all ajax calls to have authToken
+- add a sign out button to delete token from local storage